stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 ## Token Minting Test

+> Token Minting Test - [11.51](https://youtu.be/wnVupMQtjp4?t=711) - Troy, Dan Verowski
+>
-> Token Minting Test - goal to get up and running in two weeks.
-If there is anyone else working in the Token Minting community -  - [11.51](https://youtu.be/wnVupMQtjp4?t=711) - Troy, Dan Verowski
+>  Goal to get up and running in two weeks.
+If there is anyone else working in the Token Minting community -  -

 |-|-|
 |---|---|